houseofmackee/BrightcovePY/README.md

 **notifications.py**: this is a simple tool to manage CMS notification subscriptions.
 It is using mackee.py for the CMS API communication.

+**mrss.py**: this is a simple tool to manage social syndications (mrss feeds).
+It is using mackee.py for the syndication API communication.

+**repos.py**: this is a simple tool to manage repositories in an account using the delivery system API.
+It is using mackee.py for the API communication.

 **jwtKeys.py**: this is a simple tool to manage JWT keys.
 It is using mackee.py for the Playback Auth API communication.

 **bulkIngest.py**: this is a tool which allows you to ingest all videos contained in an S3 bucket, a Dropbox folder or a local folder into you Video Cloud account.
 It also allows what I call delta-ingest: this allows you to run the tool over the same source location again and ignore already ingested video files.
 To do so it will create a SQLite database called bulkingest.sqlite in your home folder.
 You can also use this database to review ingest history.